nicolaslouge/nicolaslougecom/content/project/2016-engipedia-knowledge-management-software/index.md

 ---
 title: Engipedia - Knowledge management software (2016)
-summary: Deployment of thw new version of the internal wiki for the entire group
+summary: Deployment of the new version of the internal wiki for the entire group
 tags:
 - Project Management
 - Leadership